Don't want the long explanation?

 style A fill:#DF6155,stroke:#333,stroke-width:2px,color:#fff

-So the same application can appear in many tenants at once.
+That’s why the same application can appear across tenants.

 graph LR